Debtrise/dialer-system2/docs/journey-features.md

 - **delay** – pause for a specified period before the next step

 Action types previously listed but not yet implemented have been removed from the models.

+## Day-based Journeys

+Journeys can repeat the same set of steps for multiple days.
+Each step may be marked with `isDayEnd` to indicate the end of a day.
+When a journey record reaches a step marked as the day end, the `dayCount` stored in the journey's context is incremented.
+If the parent `Journey` specifies `repeatDays`, the steps start over from the beginning until the day count exceeds this value.